HP Inc tops revenue estimates on growth in personal systems business

 HP Inc , which houses the hardware business of former Hewlett-Packard Co, reported quarterly revenue that beat analysts' estimates, driven by growth in its personal systems that sells notebooks and desktops and the acquisition of Samsung's printer business.

-REUTERS: HP Inc , which houses the hardware business of former Hewlett-Packard Co, reported quarterly revenue that beat analysts' estimates on Thursday, driven by growth in its personal systems that sells notebooks and desktops and the acquisition of Samsung's printer business.
+REUTERS: HP Inc's quarterly revenue beat analysts' estimates on Thursday, driven by growth in its personal systems that sells notebooks and desktops and the acquisition of Samsung's printer business.

+Shares of HP Inc, which houses the hardware business of former Hewlett-Packard Co, were marginally up in extended trading.

 The personal systems business, which accounts for more than 60 percent of HP Inc's total revenue, rose 11 percent to US$10.06 billion, beating analysts' average estimate of US$9.78 billion, according to IBES data from Refinitiv.

+"On the PC side, we are impressed, particularly amidst a backdrop of reported 'CPU shortages' that are already well-known," said David Ryzhik, an analyst with Susquehanna Financial Group.

-The Palo Alto, California-based company had the second position in worldwide PC shipments in the third quarter with a 22.8 percent market share, down from 23.9 percent in the preceding quarter, according to research firm International Data Corp's data.
+The Palo Alto, California-based company had the second position in worldwide PC shipments in the third quarter with a 22.8 percent market share, down from 23.9 percent in the preceding quarter, according to research firm International Data Corp's data https://www.idc.com/getdoc.jsp?containerId=prUS44385418.

-HP Inc, which completed the acquisition of Samsung Electronics Co's printer business last year, said revenue from its printing business rose 9.1 percent to US$5.30 billion, slightly below analysts' estimate of US$5.31 billion.
+HP Inc said revenue from its printing business rose 9.1 percent to US$5.30 billion, falling slightly short of analysts' estimate of US$5.31 billion.

+The company completed the acquisition of Samsung Electronics Co Ltd's printer business for US$1.05 billion in November last year as a part of its efforts to strengthen the sluggish printer and copier business.

+HP Inc said, in a post earnings call with analysts, it has not considered any impact from unannounced tariffs or any significant demand changes that may result from an increase in geopolitical uncertainties.

 The company also forecast current-quarter adjusted profit between 50 cents to 53 cents per share.
 Analysts expect a profit of 52 cents per share.